 Math on the Level at a glance

-Math on the Level does not look at all like traditional math program, for it was designed for the home, not the classroom.
+Math on the Level does not look at all like a traditional math program, for it was designed for the home, not the classroom.
 It is not one-size-fits-all.
 There are no workbooks.
-It has no grade-based scope-and-sequence for everyone to follow.
-Instead, the curriculum consists of four teaching guides that show how to teach any concept from pre-k through pre-algebra plus three resource volumes to make it a complete curriculum to teach your whole family at each child's readiness, ability, and speed.
+It has no grade-based scope-and-sequence that everyone must follow.
+Instead, Math on the Level lets you teach at each child's readiness, ability, and speed.
+The full curriculum contains four teaching guides and three resource volumes to cover pre-K through pre-algebra for the whole family.

 Introduced in 2007, we chose the name "Math on the Level" as a play on "maturation level."
 Recognizing that children do not develop mentally at the same pace, we do not try to force a one-size-fits-all approach.
 Instead, we designed the curriculum to give you the freedom to choose the teaching sequence and set the pace based on when you determine your child is maturationally ready to learn.
-This approach lets you take longer for the slow learner or speed up the pace for the quick learner without the stigma imposed by grade-level expectations.
-Moreover, we use practical, real-life teaching methods that are usually missing from classroom materials.
-The teaching guides often have more than one teaching approach to help you address different needs and learning modalities.
+This approach lets you take more time for the slow learner or speed up the pace for the quick learner without the stigma imposed by grade-level expectations.
+Also, we emphasize the use of practical, real-life teaching methods that are usually missing from classroom materials.
+For each concept, teaching guides often provide more than one teaching approach to help address different needs and learning modalities.